Archive for the ‘Media’ Category

 Friday, July 24th, 2009

 “Separated at Birth?” — that is the title of a game described by Wikipedia as the light-hearted activity of pointing out people who are unrelated but bear a notable facial resemblance.
-This usually involves celebrities.
+Most often the subjects compared are celebrities.

 I was reminded of this when, having finished the first chapter of Jonah Lehrer’s “Proust was a Neuroscientist,” I set the book aside and in the process took notice of the author’s publicity photo on the book jacket.
-Something about the picture resonated with me.
-What caused the buzz in my brain?
+Something about the picture caused a buzz in my brain.
+What was it?

 This:

-Intentionally or not, when composing the shot, the photographer, Guy Jarvis, captured a look similar to that of Vermeer’s Girl with a Pearl Earring.
+Intentionally or not, when composing and lighting the shot, the photographer, Guy Jarvis, captured a look similar to that of Vermeer’s Girl with a Pearl Earring.

 Jonah Lehrer and the unknown young woman could be distant cousins, separated by an ocean and three and a half centuries.